Roughton

 towermill

-Roughton Mill Hill tower mill was probably built in 1814 when Robert Bourne Joy took the business over from his mother and it has a datestone inscribed RB Joy 1814 set above the stage door.
-The site had earlier been occupied by two postmills that had stood together on the site.
+Roughton Mill Hill tower mill was probably built in 1814 when Robert Bourne Joy took the business over from his mother and it has a datestone inscribed RB Joy 1814 set above the stage door on the second floor.
+The site had earlier been occupied by two postmills that had stood together on the site - an earlier_mill and a later_mill.

 Sketch c.1890

 The six storey red brick tower with its stage around the second floor was originally painted white but reverted to plain red brick in later years.
-The mill had a dome cap an eight bladed fan and three pairs of stones powered by four double shuttered sails each with ten bays of three shutters.
+The mill tower was only 56 feet high and had a domed cap, an eight bladed fan and three pairs of stones powered by four double shuttered sails each with ten bays of three shutters.

 ROUGHTON MILLS